googlefonts/googlefonts.github.io/gf-guide/diacritics.md

 - The glyph name must be correct.
 For more context please read the [Glyphs app name tutorial](https://glyphsapp.com/learn/getting-your-glyph-names-right).
 - Every `combining mark` must have anchors, as well as the letters intended to become a `base letter`.
-- The anchors must have the right name (depending on the the schema explained above).
+- The anchors must have the right name (depending on the schema explained above).

 This identification is critical for the font compilers like Fontmake to process the correct glyph category and export functional fonts.
 If a glyph is not in the suitable class, you could correct it in the Glyphs font editor by using the “Glyph Info” pane and setting the Category and Subcategory fields described above.
 In Fontlab editor, you could inspect the "Glyph Panel" in the [OT Class](https://help.fontlab.com/fontlab-vi/Glyph-panel/#ot-class).

 ### The Glyph Positioning (GPOS) table

-GPOS table will use all the glyphs' X and Y position values to precisely control placement operations conditioned by the script and language the font supports, plus advanced typographic composition tasks such as kerning or superscripts.
+The `GPOS` table will use all the glyphs' X and Y position values to precisely control placement operations conditioned by the script and language the font supports, plus advanced typographic composition tasks such as kerning or superscripts.

 From the eight type of positioning actions that the table support, at least two are essential for the functioning of diacritic marks:

 - **Mark-to-base attachment** Controlled by the `mark` feature. *Positions combining marks with respect to base glyphs, as when positioning vowels, diacritical marks, or tone marks in Arabic, Hebrew, and Vietnamese.*
 - **Mark-to-mark attachment** Controlled by the `mkmk` feature. *Positions one mark relative to another, as when positioning tone marks with respect to vowel diacritical marks in Vietnamese.*

-Key factors for these GPOS features to work are:
+Key factors for these `GPOS` features to work are:

 - Having base and diacritics identified with the proper OT class.
 - Anchors on each needed glyph well placed and with the right name.

-For more context and details, please read the entire [GPOS](https://docs.microsoft.com/en-us/typography/opentype/spec/gpos) entry in the OT Spec.
+For more context and details, please read the entire [`GPOS`](https://docs.microsoft.com/en-us/typography/opentype/spec/gpos) entry in the OT Spec.

 ### The Glyph Substitution (GSUB) Table